 The Museum of Anthropology, recognized for both its exterior design and collections inside, sits on the University of British Columbia’s picturesque campus.
 Canadian architect Arthur Erickson designed the museum’s award-winning building, which houses one of the world’s finest collections of Indigenous art plus 535,000 archaeological objects.
 The museum hosts a variety of permanent and temporary exhibitions.

 The Beaty Biodiversity Museum is also located at the University of British Columbia and is Vancouver’s only natural history museum.
 There are over 500 interactive exhibits and displays, which include more than 2 million specimens.
 The museum’s crowning jewel is its 85ft (26m) blue whale skeleton, which is the largest display of its kind in Canada.
 Many rotating and permanent exhibitions are also on display, including Earth Timeline, where you can “walk along 4.54 billion years of history.”

 The Museum of Vancouver in Vanier Park focuses on the city’s history from the First Nations until today.
-It includes a large collection of First Nations artwork and artifacts, and permanent exhibitions include 1930s-1940s: Boom, Bust and War; 1960s-1970s: You Say You Want a Revolution; and Neon Vancouver | Ugly Vancouver.
-The museum’s mission is to inspire a deeper understanding of Vancouver through stories, objects, and shared experiences.
+It houses an extensive collection of First Nations artwork and artefacts, and permanent exhibitions include 1930s-1940s: Boom, Bust and War; 1960s-1970s: You Say You Want a Revolution; and Neon Vancouver | Ugly Vancouver.
+The museum’s mission is to inspire “a deeper understanding of Vancouver through stories, objects and shared experiences.”